Japan makes a start on sharing lessons from nuclear crisis

 "Our preparedness (for Fukushima) was totally inefficient - we assumed the incident would affect a 10 km radius from the plant, but it was more than 30 km," he said.

 The operation to evacuate people living in the danger zone was confused and not enough support was provided, he said.
-Failings meant that some hospital patients died at evacuation centres, he noted.
+Failings meant that some hospital patients died at evacuation centers, he noted.

 A disaster prevention and evacuation plan has since been drawn up for 550,000 people, Yamamoto said.
 The government is continuing with its decontamination work, and is monitoring health in Fukushima, offering tests for thyroid cancer to those aged 18 and under, he added.